The Emergency Volunteer Air Corps promotes

 FAA Advisory Circular 00-7C - State and Regional Disaster Airlift

-Download and View ac00-7d.pdf PDF Format
+Download and View ac00-7d.pdf PDF Format 4 MB

 FAA Advisory Circular 00-59 Integrating Helicopter and Tiltrotor